tagawa/tagawa/README.md

 Hi, I'm Daniel, a geek in Japan with a ukulele.

-Formerly DuckDuckGo, W3C, Opera Software.
+DuckDuckGo.
+Formerly W3C, Opera Software.

 ### Current Projects